Revelo, Kentucky

 Revelo is an unincorporated community within McCreary County, Kentucky, United States.

 Originally a railroad siding for Southern Railway (US), the community was named for James Henry Oliver, an executive Vice President of Southern's Kentucky Division.
 Oliver was killed in a passenger train collision in 1918 in Danville, Virginia.

-"Revilo" is "Oliver" spelled backwards.
+"Revilo" is an anadrome of "Oliver".
 The United States Postal Service changed it to the modern spelling in 1943.